aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/legendpositiontype/_index.md

 ```

-Displays the legend to the corner of the chart's plot area.
+Displays the legend in the corner of the chart's plot area.

 ### LEFT {#LEFT}
 ```